-24-25 September, 2018.
-Montego Bay, Jamaica – Representatives of 13 countries participated in a specialised workshop in Montego Bay, Jamaica, through which the United Nations Migration Agency (IOM) and its initiative for Caribbean Migration Consultations (CMC) promoted an improvement coordination and collaboration in the collection and analysis of migration data in the region.
+24-25 September 2018.
+Montego Bay, Jamaica – Representatives of 13 countries participated in a specialized workshop in Montego Bay, Jamaica, through which the United Nations Migration Agency (IOM) and its initiative for Caribbean Migration Consultations (CMC) promoted an improvement coordination and collaboration in the collection and analysis of migration data in the region.

 “Data analysis has been one of the main weaknesses for an adequate management of migration in the Caribbean.
 The availability of relevant and high-quality information is still very limited”, noted Marcelo Pisani, Regional Director of IOM for Central America, North America and the Caribbean.

 “In response to this need, we organized a workshop that enables decision-makers to know best practices for collection and management of migratory data, gathering important representatives of migration agencies and statistical institutions to better comprehend and use data linked to migration, refugee protection and development policies”.
 IOM collaborated with the Planning Institute of Jamaica (PIOJ), the Statistical Institute of Jamaica (STATIN) and UNHCR in executing this in the event under the CMC framework.

 The initiative has the objective of analysing the migration data needs in the context of the Sustainable Development Agenda, where participants identified challenges, gaps and needs, as well as opportunities resources and best practices utilized by other participants for the management of migration information, with the purpose of developing feasible mechanisms to improve collection, analysis and exchange of information in the region.